 So, first things first: What is the GDPR?

 GDPR will strengthen and consolidate data protection rights within the EU.
 The same laws regarding the collection, storage and usage of personal information will now apply in all member states.

 The GDPR legislation compels companies across the EU to enforce stringent data protection processes.

-What are the benefits of these Global Data Protection Regulations?
+What are the benefits of these General Data Protection Regulations?